 Our Client Collaboration Approach

-We trust our 5 phase Client Collaboration Approach for the creation of in-house training solutions.
-The picture and description that follow give a summary:
+Clients trust our 5 phase Client Collaboration Approach for the creation of their in-house training solutions.

 Stage 1: Requirements Definition

 Following our initial discussions, a Company Key will be created for the your delegates in order that they may complete our online Negotiation Diagnostic Profile™.
 One of the positive effects of this is the engendering of a sense of ownership and influence with regards the training solution.
 This in turn leads to greater acceptance and internalisation of the deliverables, rather than the program merely being something that senior management make compulsory.
 Results from the Negotiation Diagnostic Profile™ will be made available to the client via email in graphical form, and a follow up conversation to debrief on what we have discovered.
 We often uncover structural or other organisational symptoms that fall outside of the remit of negotiation collaboration.
 Whilst suggestions can be made to your organisation in these areas extraneous to negotiation, we prefer to focus our conversation on the negotiation opportunity at hand.

 After discussing the results with the client sponsor, and having our questions answered we will be in a position to start selecting the most relevant modules from our Value Creation Framework™.
 This approach enables us to customise the training agenda to include only those modules that are most relevant to the your organisation and that we believe will lead to the creation of long term commercial value.
 The appropriate level of depth will also be determined for each module.
 Depending on the level of negotiation capability required by your organisation, we will either proceed directly on to producing a proposal, or we will consult further in order to fully integrate our processes and supporting tools.